How To Clean Berkey Filter: 5 Easy Instructions

 How Often Should You Clean Your Berkey Water Filter?

 Berkey water filter offers you purified water.
 However, water deposits may affect the system, requiring occasional cleaning.
 Berkey says the water flow rate may influence how often the system is cleaned.
-The filters flow rate might also be affected by the number of gallons of water filtered daily.
+The filter flow rate might also be affected by the number of gallons of water filtered daily.
 However, it requires cleaning every six months.
 The chambers need to be cleaned monthly.
 If the water stays in it for a long, it may make the inside slimy and require cleaning.

 How to keep your Berkey water filter functioning?